up42/docs/source/up42-blocks/processing/lvl3_s5p.rst

 Block type: ``PROCESSING``

-This block converts Sentinel-5P products to processing Level-3.
+This block converts :ref:`Sentinel-5P Level-2 data <sentinel-5p-block>` to processing Level-3 This resamples the data to a regular spatial pixel grid.

- enhances the sharpness of a raster image by applying an `unsharpen masking filter algorithm <https://en.wikipedia.org/wiki/Unsharp_masking>`_.
-It supports three possible sharpening strength options.
-Both the input and output are **netcdf** files.

-In the unsharp masking algorithm, the sharp details are identified as the difference between the original image and its blurred version.
-These details are then scaled, and added back to the original image.
+ESA delivers the default Sentinel-5 Level-2 data without a fixed grid.
+The pixels in the Sentinel-5P Level-2 products are defined by latitude and longitude, forming an irregular grid.
+The Level-3 processing resolves that.

+The block supports the selection of the treshold of the applied quality band, and wether additional ancillary layers (sensor parameter and further quality layers) are included in the final output.
-Automatically selects the product specific band configuration for the dedicated quality and ancillary bands.
+The Level-3 processing block can be applied to all Sentinel-5P Level 2 atmospheric products (see the :ref:`Sentinel-5P Level-2 data block <sentinel-5p-block>` description.
+The respective band configuration for the dedicated quality and ancillary bands is selected automatically.

-Works with the Sentinel-5P quality band.
+The block internally uses the `HARP data harmonization toolset <https://github.com/stcorp/harp>`_.

 Supported parameters
 --------------------